ibexa/documentation-user/docs/content_management/translate_content.md

 In distraction-free mode, AI actions, including automatic translation, are available from the editor toolbar.

 ![Distraction-free mode](img/translations_distraction_free_mode.png "Distraction-free mode")

+When the source is displayed on the right, the **Collapse source language** button displays here as well to let editors hide the source text.

 ### Edit existing translations